datacarpentry/python-ecology-lesson/_extras/guide.md

 # Challenge solutions

-## Install the required workshop packages on Mac OS with Homebrew
+## Install the required workshop packages

 Please use the instructions in the [Setup](https://datacarpentry.org/python-ecology-lesson/setup.html) document to perform installs.
 If you encounter setup issues, please file an issue with the tags 'High-priority'.